British Airways allows the use of smartphones and tablets when landing and taking off

 Also on 2013, British Airways was the first airline in Europe to allow its passengers to use cell phones and other electronic devices for phone calls, messages or emails, after the aircraft landed or exited. track.

-Once again underlining its firm promise to innovate, British Airways offers passengers Internet access on board aircraft on the London - New York route, giving them the opportunity to send emails or search information on the Internet.
+Underlining once again its firm commitment to innovation, British Airways offers passengers Internet access on board aircraft on the London - New York route, giving them the opportunity to send emails or search for information on the internet.